Salaah01/website_pinger/README.md

 [![GitHub issues](https://img.shields.io/github/issues/Salaah01/website_pinger)](https://github.com/Salaah01/website_pinger/issues) [![GitHub forks](https://img.shields.io/github/forks/Salaah01/website_pinger)](https://github.com/Salaah01/website_pinger/network) [![GitHub stars](https://img.shields.io/github/stars/Salaah01/website_pinger)](https://github.com/Salaah01/website_pinger/stargazers)

 Ping a server checking that it is alive.
-If it is not, then sends am email notifying the server is down.
+If it is not, then sends an email notifying the server is down.

 Would recommend using this along with a cron job which would periodically run the script.